garrandall/popular-music-data/tracks/you-should-be-mine--don-t-waste-your-time--brian-mcknight-mase.md

 Girl open the door
 And don't waste your time
 Cuz you should be mine
-He don't love you right (ooh baby)
+He don't love you right (oh baby)
 Don't waste your time (don't waste your time)
-He don't treat you like he should (ooh)
+He don't treat you like he should (oh)
 You should be mine (should be mine, baby baby)
 He don't love you right
 Don't waste your time (don't waste your time)